KocSistem/aks-workshop/labs/scaling/README.md

 3. Check HPA object

     ```
-    kubectl get hpa
+    kubectl get hpa -n ratingsapp
-    kubectl describe hpa captureorder
+    kubectl describe hpa ratings-api -n ratingsapp
     ```

-4. There is a container image on Docker Hub `(azch/loadtest)` that is preconfigured to run the load test.
-We will use this image for hpa seeing in action via Azure Container Instance
+## Run a load test with horizontal pod autoscaler enabled
+To create the load test, you can use a prebuilt image called azch/artillery that's available on Docker hub.
+The image contains a tool called artillery that's used to send traffic to the API.
+Azure Container Instances can be used to run this image as a container.

+1. In Azure Cloud Shell, store the front-end API load test endpoint in a Bash variable and replace `<frontend hostname>` with your exposed ingress host name, for example, https://frontend.13-68-177-68.nip.io.

     ```
+    LOADTEST_API_ENDPOINT=https://<frontend hostname>/api/loadtest
+    ```
+2. Run the load test by using the following command, which sets the duration of the test to 120 seconds to simulate up to 500 requests per second.

+    ```bash
-    az container create -g $RG_NAME -n loadtest --image azch/loadtest --restart-policy Never -e SERVICE_ENDPOINT=http://${LB_IP_ADDRESS}/v1/order
+    az container create \
+        -g $RG_NAME \
+        -n loadtest \
+        --cpu 4 \
+        --memory 1 \
+        --image azch/artillery \
+        --restart-policy Never \
+        --command-line "artillery quick -r 500 -d 120 $LOADTEST_API_ENDPOINT"
     ```

     to see container logs: